digital-land/digital-land/content/project/edinburgh-tree-map/index.md

 date: 2018-05-15T20:08:56+08:00
 draft: false
 project_url: "http://edinburghtreemap.org/"
-patterns: ["Geographies"]
+patterns: ["Geographies", "Info about an area"]
-datasets: ["Tree preservation orders"]
+datasets: ["Edinburgh Council Tree List"]
 ---

-This project aims to plot trees of all types in Edinburgh.
+This project plots all the trees and tree types known to Edinburgh City Council.